Create Redshift Tables

 • Grant Table Read/Write Access

-1. To enable the Scheduled Query feature in Redshift (which will automatically insert data from the staging table into the final tables), you must grant the Redshift workgroup role access to the newly created tables.
+1. To enable the Scheduled Query feature in Redshift (which will automatically insert data from the staging table into the final tables), you must grant the Redshift namespace/cluster role’s user in database access to the newly created tables.

-2. Run the following SQL query, replacing <ROLE_NAME> with the IAM role you configured earlier, and make sure that table names matches your table names.
-The ones below (events, firehose_staging and users) are our example tables.
+3. Run the following SQL query, replacing <ROLE_NAME> with the IAM role you configured earlier, and make sure that table names matches your table names.
+The ones below (events, staging_firehose and users) are our example tables.
 Please ensure it executes successfully before proceeding.

-GRANT INSERT, SELECT ON TABLE events TO "IAMR:<ROLE_NAME>";
+GRANT INSERT, SELECT ON TABLE events TO IAMR:<ROLE_NAME>; // e.g. "IAMR:firehosedocumentationredshiftrole"

-GRANT INSERT, SELECT ON TABLE firehose_staging TO "IAMR:<ROLE_NAME>";
+GRANT INSERT, SELECT ON TABLE staging_firehose TO IAMR:<ROLE_NAME>;

 Set up a Scheduled Query